daveseah/ursanode/docs/00-info/module-style.md

 /*///////////////////////////////// ABOUT \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\*\

   D.Sri's Module Style
-  Designed to be more like C# in its lettercasing conventions
+  Somewhat like C# in its lettercasing conventions

 \*\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ * /////////////////////////////////////*/